 Field-hunting tip

-Look in oxidized zones of sulfide ore deposits country — that is the host setting where llantenesite typically forms.
+Look in oxidized zones of sulfide ore deposits country, the host setting where llantenesite typically forms.
 If you start seeing copiapite, jarosite, melanterite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crusts, efflorescent aggregates habit, so train your eye for that shape before scanning the outcrop.